wedevth/polybus/README.md

 # Polybus

-Polybus is a lightweight language-agnostic Event Bus for comunicating between microservice in asynchronous mode.
+Polybus is a lightweight language-agnostic Event Bus for communication between microservice in asynchronous mode.
 Even though this repository is C# but the concept can be apply to other languages.
 Thus, enabled service communication written in different language.

 ## Development